-Sandra E. Black holds the Audre and Bernard Rapoport Centennial Chair in Economics and Public Affairs and is a Professor of Economics.
+Sandra E. Black is Professor of Economics and International and Public Affairs at Columbia University.
 She received her B.A. from UC Berkeley and her Ph.D. in Economics from Harvard University.
-Since that time, she worked as an Economist at the Federal Reserve Bank of New York, and an Assistant, Associate, and ultimately Professor in the Department of Economics at UCLA before arriving at the University of Texas, Austin in 2010.
+Since that time, she worked as an Economist at the Federal Reserve Bank of New York, and an Assistant, Associate, and ultimately Professor in the Department of Economics at UCLA, and held the Audre and Bernard Centennial Chair in Economics and Public Affairs in the Department of Economics at the University of Texas at Austin before arriving at Columbia University.
 She is currently an Editor of the Journal of Labor Economics and was previously a Co-Editor and Editor of the Journal of Human Resources.
-Dr. Black is a Research Associate at the National Bureau of Economic Research (NBER), a Research Affiliate at IZA, and a Nonresident Senior Fellow at Brookings Institution.
+Dr. Black is a Research Associate at the National Bureau of Economic Research (NBER) and the Director of the NBER Study Group on Economic Mobility.
+She is also a Research Affiliate at IZA, and a Nonresident Senior Fellow at Brookings Institution.
 She served as a Member of Obama’s Council of Economic Advisers from August 2015-January 2017.
 Her research focuses on the role of early life experiences on the long-run outcomes of children, as well as issues of gender and discrimination.